 From Year 6 through to Year 13, Drama productions are a prominent and frequent part of Ratcliffe life.
 They engage children of all abilities in activities ranging from performance to technical and costume support.
-Led by Claudette Caven-Henrys (Head of Drama), the Department is well-supported by Bethany Bennett (Drama Teacher) and the backstage team headed up by Dave Ricks and Fi Viccars
+Led by Jessica Monk (Head of Drama), the Department is well-supported by Claudette Caven-Henrys (Drama Teacher) and the backstage team headed up by Dave Ricks and Fi Viccars

 Pupils are given the chance to take part in regular workshops which include visits from world renowned theatre company ‘Frantic Assembly’.
 There are frequent opportunities throughout the year for anyone to get involved, from assemblies and year productions to Saturday workshops, theatre tours and extra-curricular trips to see professional performances.

 Creative expression is integral to the successful development of character, self-esteem and confidence; the Drama Department encourages everyone to have a go.
 The ability to communicate with others and knowledge of how to work within a team are invaluable life skills learnt through this medium.

 Our Department is always looking to develop opportunities for students to move into the professional field.
 Some Ratcliffe students have gone on to Performing Arts schools such as E15 and Arts Education.
 Others have undertaken work experience with the world tour of ‘Chicago’ and, within the BBC, ‘Whitechapel’, as well as BBC Radio Nottingham.
 Other students have performed at The Globe, The Curve Theatre, The Little Theatre and Nottingham Playhouse.

 Students cover a wide range of topics, styles of drama and backstage management.
 Production styles include pantomimes, comedies, physical theatre, thrillers and epic dramatisations, many of which are devised by the students themselves.